 In-App Sounds is off by default.
+This option is device-specific.

 In-App Haptics

 Enable In-App Haptics (tap the slider to display the blue square) if you want buttons in Roomie Remote to vibrate when you tap them.